zincware/ZnDraw/README.md

 ## CLI

-You can use ZnDraw to view a file `zndraw traj.xyz`.
+You can use ZnDraw to view a file using the CLI `zndraw traj.xyz`.
 Supported file formats include everything that `ase.io` can read and additionally `h5` files in the H5MD standard.

 If you want to view the frames while they are added to the scene you can use `zndraw -mp traj.xyz`.